cosmos72/schemesh/README.md

 As stated above, shell builtins for structured pipelines autodetect the output format: ascii-art table if displaying to a terminal, WIRE if writing to a socket, NDJSON in all other cases.

-To get data in NDJSON format, either redirect the output to a pipe or file, or add an option that specifies output format.
+To get data in NDJSON format from a terminal, either redirect the output to a pipe or file, or add an option that specifies output format.
 For example, both `dir repl --to-json` and `dir repl | less` output
 ```json
 {"<type>":"dir-entry","name":"answers.ss","type":"file","size":2639,"link":"","modified":{"<type>":"time-utc","value":1772613894.675450971}}